dselman/docgen/README.md

 14:26:27 - INFO: Patient Acceptance
 ----

-The patient Matt Roberts born on 19/03/1975 hereby accepts the procedure teeth whitening.
+The patient Tammy Template born on 19/03/1975 hereby accepts the procedure teeth whitening.

 Patient has declared the following allergies:
 1. Paracetamol